Canonical quantization: Single-particle systems

 This relation encodes (and formally leads to) the uncertainty principle, in the form Δx Δp ≥ ħ/2.
 This algebraic structure may be thus considered as the quantum analog of the canonical structure of classical mechanics.

 Many-particle systems

-When turning to N-particle systems, i.e., systems containing N identical particles (particles characterized by the same quantum numbers such as mass, charge and spin), it is necessary to extend the single-particle state function $\psi(\mathbf{r})$ to the N-particle state function $\psi(\mathbf{r}_1,\mathbf{r}_2,\dots,\mathbf{r}_N)$.
+When turning to many particle systems, i.e., systems containing N identical particles (particles characterized by the same quantum numbers such as mass, charge and spin), it is necessary to extend the single-particle state function $\psi(\mathbf{r})$ to the N-particle state function $\psi(\mathbf{r}_1,\mathbf{r}_2,\dots,\mathbf{r}_N)$.
 A fundamental difference between classical and quantum mechanics concerns the concept of indistinguishability of identical particles.
-Only two species of particles are thus possible in quantum physics, the so-called bosons and fermions which obey the rules:
+Only two species of particles are thus possible in quantum physics, the so-called bosons and fermions which obey the following rules for each kind of particle: